dataminer-site/dataminer-site.github.io/docs/archive/0.10/internals/vector.md

 ## Data Flow

-DuckDB uses a vectorized query execution model.
+DataMiner uses a vectorized query execution model.
-All operators in DuckDB are optimized to work on Vectors of a fixed size.
+All operators in DataMiner are optimized to work on Vectors of a fixed size.

 This fixed size is commonly referred to in the code as `STANDARD_VECTOR_SIZE`.
 The default `STANDARD_VECTOR_SIZE` is 2048 tuples.

 ## Vector Format

 Vectors logically represent arrays that contain data of a single type.
-DuckDB supports different *vector formats*, which allow the system to store the same logical data with a different *physical representation*.
+DataMiner supports different *vector formats*, which allow the system to store the same logical data with a different *physical representation*.
 This allows for a more compressed representation, and potentially allows for compressed execution throughout the system.
 Below the list of supported vector formats is shown.

 ### Flat Vectors